-They are a beautiful breed, with slightly dished faces, arched necks, and flowing manes and tales.
+They are a beautiful breed, with slightly dished faces, arched necks, and flowing manes and tails.
 Morgan horses can be found throughout the United States and Canada, as well as abroad.

 You might like riding a Morgan if you:

-- Want it all: Morgan horses are versatile.
-In fact, the versatility class at Morgan horse shows proves it.
+- Want it all: Morgan horses are extremely versatile, as the versatility class at Morgan horse shows proves.
 In this class, horses are required to ride, drive, and jump over two fences.
-Morgan horses can be found on the trail, in competitive driving events, working cattle, and on and on.
+Morgan horses can be found on the trail, in competitive driving events, working cattle, and almost anywhere else you find horses.

 - Looks matter: Morgan horses are beautiful.
 Someone once said that it costs the same amount to feed an ugly horse as a pretty one, so you might as well have a pretty horse.
 Function meets beauty with the Morgan.

-- It’s a family thing: If horses are a family affair, a Morgan might be the breed for you.
-They make fantastic babysitters, let one or more kids scramble all over their back, or serve as your favorite lounge chair while you read a book.
+- It’s a family thing: If horses are a family affair, a Morgan could be the perfect breed for you.
+They make fantastic babysitters, letting one or more kids scramble all over their back, or serve as your favorite lounge chair while you read a book.

-- Seek adventure: While the Morgan is a calm breed, their natural high head carriage and keen interest in anything new have them eager to set out on the trail.
+- Seek adventure: While the Morgan is a calm breed, their naturally high head carriage and enthusiasm for anything new have them eager to set out on the trail.
 Even in the show ring, they are calm while majestic.

 Hold Your Horses

 Some Morgan horses are bred for the show ring and are hotter than others in the breed.
 Similar to the Quarter Horse, you need to evaluate all horses as individuals and find one with the quiet temperament you desire.

 Eager to Learn More?
 Visit American Morgan Horse Association.